AleDenshi/comfy.guide/content/server/i2p-daemon.md

 To use this browser you have to follow these simple steps.

-1. Install screen and clone the `i2pd-browser` repository:
+1. Install the dependencies if they are not already installed.

     ```sh
-    apt install screen
+    apt install curl tar screen
+    ```

+3. Clone the `i2pd-browser` repository:

+    ```sh
     git clone https://github.com/daviduhden/i2pd-browser/
     cd i2pd-browser
     ```

-2. Build the pre-configured Firefox using the `build` shell script from the `build` directory:
+4. Build the pre-configured Firefox using the `build` shell script from the `build` directory:

     ```sh
     cd build
     ./build
     ```

-3. Run I2Pd by executing the `i2pd` shell script from `i2pd` directory:
+5. Run I2Pd by executing the `i2pd` shell script from `i2pd` directory:

     ```sh
     cd ../i2pd
     ./i2pd
     ```

-4. Run Firefox by executing the `start-i2pd-browser.desktop` desktop entry:
+6. Run Firefox by executing the `start-i2pd-browser.desktop` desktop entry:

     ```sh
     cd ../
     ./start-i2pd-browser.desktop
     ```

-5. Now you can access your web page and others on the Invisible Internet, simply enter the base32 address of the web page you have created to verify that it works.
+7. Now you can access your web page and others on the Invisible Internet, simply enter the base32 address of the web page you have created to verify that it works.
 I recommend visiting the [notbob directory](http://notbob.i2p/) to find services in the I2P network.

-> Unfortunately, the pre-compiled i2pd binaries available for Unix-like operating systems such as Linux, MacOS or *BSD do not have built-in support for UPnP by default, which makes it very inconvenient for client use, if you want to enable it you need to compile i2pd yourself, for more information refer to the [official documentation](https://i2pd.readthedocs.io/en/latest/devs/building/unix/).
+> Unfortunately, the pre-compiled i2pd binaries available for Unix-like operating systems such as Linux, MacOS or *BSD do not have built-in support for UPnP by default, which makes it very inconvenient for client use.
+If you want to enable it you need to compile i2pd yourself.
+For more information refer to the [official documentation](https://i2pd.readthedocs.io/en/latest/devs/building/unix/).